Website updated on

 One guy who must get a special mention is Tinker Dick, I do believe he is now a local celebrity playing round the folk clubs in the area in his own imitable style.
 I was about 23 / 24 at the time and there was a house warming party going on in Coral Street at Brian Hudson and Cheryl Dixons place and I had to go out playing with a band but promised I would call in on my way home and see if it was still going.
 If so I had said I would fetch my first wife round as we only lived in the next street.
 I rang the bell a few times and then the front door is proudly opened by Tinker Dick who immediately threw his arms around me and gave me a full on bear hug saying "Come on in Stan, come on in".
 The only problem being that Tinker Dick was stood there stark bollock naked!
 Needless to say I stayed a while, made my excuses, went home and told the wife that the party had finished early!
 I have only recently found out that Tinker Dick sadly passed away a few months ago so I thought I would put this video of him up as a bit of a tribute to the man.
 This is one of the funniest and best video's of him on YouTube

-As the saying goes, "It is always good to revisit a place to see how you yourself have changed".
+An old saying, "There is nothing like returning to a place to see how you yourself have changed".

 As I said earlier, I will be updating this and adding more as the memories return or I get prompted so please keep looking back.
 You'll see if it's been updated by the date at the top left hand side.
 It's been a stroll down 'Memory Lane' has this, I started with a few thoughts and gradually it has brought more and more memories back as one kicks off another, some I have never thought of or recalled since they first happened.